kylemcdonald/ethereum-nft-activity/readme.md

 Install requests `pip install requests` if it is not already available.

-Then run the script: `python cryptoart_footprint.py > footprint.tsv`
+Then run the script: `python cryptoart_footprint.py`

 This may take longer the first time, while your local cache is updated.